jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2022/Cyberreason-Ransomware-The-True-Cost-to-Business-2022.md

 prepared respondents say they are vs. how prepared their organizations actually are to deal with a successful ransomware attack.

-9
-RANSOMWARE
-reported their organization was forced to lay off employees following the attack, an almost 30% increase over the 2021 report. reported C\-level resignations following a ransomware attack. acknowledged they were forced to temporarily suspend business operations, a jump of 7 percentage points year over year.
+Of the organizations that reported losses from a ransomware attack, more than two\-thirds (67%) said their combined losses reached between $1 million and $10 million (USD), while 4% estimated staggering losses in the range of $25 million to $50 million.

+8

-RANSOMWARE \| AND THE IMPACT TO THE BUSINESS
+RANSOMWARERANSOMWARE \| AND THE IMPACT TO THE BUSINESS

 37%

+reported their organization was forced to lay off employees following the attack, an almost 30% increase over the 2021 report.

 35%

+reported C\-level resignations
+following a ransomware attack.

 33%

-10
-RANSOMWARE
+acknowledged they were forced to temporarily suspend business operations, a jump of 7 percentage points year over year.

+9

-Why Organizations Choose
-to Pay a Ransom
+RANSOMWAREWhy Organizations Choose to Pay a Ransom

 Of the organizations that paid one or more ransom demands following successful attacks, nearly half (49%) said their primary motivation